notomorrow/hyperion-engine/README.md

 ## About

 Hyperion Engine is a 3D game engine written in C++ - it is easy to understand and use, while still giving you ample control over the game engine.

-Hyperion currently renders using OpenGL primarily, but plans are in place to add support for Vulkan as well as other rendering platforms (currently it runs on OpenGL).
-It is currently in the process of being ported over to Metal as well using [MGL](https://github.com/openglonmetal/MGL).
+It currently renders using OpenGL primarily but is in the process of being ported to Vulkan.

+### Current features include:
+* Physically based rendering
+* Voxel Cone Tracing global illumination
+* Parallax corrected dynamic cubemaps w/ spherical harmonics generation
+* Procedural terrain generation
+* Dynamic skydome with procedural clouds, skybox
+* Deferred rendering with light optimzation - have 1000's of point lights
+* Skeletal animation
+* Post processing effects (SSAO, screen space reflections, depth of field, bloom, fxaa)
+* Cascaded shadow maps, variance shadow maps
+* Scene graph + octree
+* Fast binary objects/models (FBOM) using object serialization/deserialization
+* Bullet physics

 Feel free to contribute anything - We'd love to have some more eyes on this project!
 Submit an issue if you run into anything, as well.